 Note: These steps will only work for music purchased from the iTunes Store.
 You can check if an item was purchased by right-clicking the top sort bar and checking the Kind option.
 Items will show as “Purchased” or “Protected” if they were purchased via iTunes.

-9. After syncing your device, the song is now available to select as an iPhone ringtone under Settings > Sounds > Ringtone.
+- After syncing your device, the song is now available to select as an iPhone ringtone under “Settings” > “Sounds” > “Ringtone“.

-Be sure to right-click the song we originally used and set the interval back to normal under the Options tab.
+Once you’re done with all this, be sure to right-click the song we originally used, choose “Get Info” and set the interval back to normal under the “Options” tab.